-Knowing how to pronounce Samoyed is one of many fascinating aspects to learn about this outgoing, intelligent, and cheerful Arctic dog.
+Knowing how to pronounce Samoyed is one of many fascinating aspects to learn about this outgoing, intelligent, and cheerful arctic dog.
 Depending on where you live, you might hear it as Sammy-ed, Sa-moy-ed, or Samm-ah-yed.
-All are correct, but it’s just as easy to refer to them as Sammies or Sams.
-No matter what you call them, they’re all gorgeous snowballs of fun and energy combined with tenacious work ethics.
+All are actually correct, but it's just as easy to refer to them as "Sammies" or "Sams."
+No matter what you call them, they're all gorgeous snowballs of fun and energy combined with tenacious work ethics.

-Dogs bred for work in the Arctic, like Samoyeds, can often handle more extreme sports such as sledding and skijoring—dog-assisted cross-country skiing—and agility games, too.
-As long as a veterinarian clears your Sam for health, there’s no reason not to stimulate him mentally and physically in these ways.
+Dogs bred for work in the arctic, such as Samoyeds, can often handle more extreme sports such as sledding and skijoring-dog-assisted cross-country skiing-and agility games, too.
+As long as a veterinarian clears your Sam for health, there's no reason not to stimulate him mentally and physically in these ways.
 Task-oriented activities are in his wheelhouse, and this kind of focused engagement makes him happy and reduces boredom.
-A bored Sammie is destructive and fussy, even plucking out his fur if distressed.
+A bored Sammie is fussy and can get into trouble, even plucking out his fur if distressed.

-VetStreet recommends once your Samoyed puppy is properly vaccinated, it’s wise to place him in kindergarten when he reaches 10–12 weeks.
-Leash training, crate conditioning, and essential socialization are some of the many skills he’ll learn.
-But even younger than that, he’s eager for connection, so introduce all members of the pack as soon as possible, especially children, cats, other dogs, and your friends.
+Once your Samoyed puppy is properly vaccinated, it's wise to place him in puppy kindergarten when he reaches 10-12 weeks.
+Leash training, crate conditioning, and essential socialization are some of the many skills he'll need to learn.
+But even younger than that, he's eager for connection, so introduce all members of the pack as soon as possible, especially children, cats, other dogs, and your friends.

 The same independent spirit that serves him well when hauling supplies across the barren tundra may present training challenges unless you assert your role as the alpha of the pack.
-Even though they generally want to please you, Sams are highly intelligent but often stubborn.
-Your approach to positive, no-fear training must be loving, firm, and consistent.
-Even after a year or more of puppy school, or if you bring an adult rescue into your home, it’s wise to occasionally enlist the help of a behaviorist so both you and your Sam continue to learn new tricks and obedience guidelines.
+Even though they generally want to please you, Sams are highly intelligent but often strong-willed.
+Your approach to positive reinforcement, no-fear training must be loving, firm, and consistent.
+Even after a year or more of puppy school, or if you bring an adult rescue into your home, it's wise to occasionally enlist the help of a behaviorist so both you and your Samoyed continue to learn new tricks and obedience guidelines.

 Training also helps with effective vocalization.
 Yips, woofs, and snorts are just a few ways Sams talk to you, and their body language is so dramatic!
 But they also bark.
 A lot.
 You won't like it, and your neighbors won't either.
 The Samoyed Club of America suggests positive reinforcement with treats and rubs as you teach him the value of commands such as "settle" and "quiet."

-A Sammie is a true family-oriented dog, eager to play outdoors and herd children around, but when it’s time to snuggle indoors by the fire, he’s a gentle, calm pillow, content with his family all around him.
-A sharp, alert attitude means his watchdog tendencies are fairly good to protect the tribe, and barks let you know something’s going on.
-But he’s also friendly and welcoming to anyone popping by, especially if you encouraged socialization skills early in life.
+A Sammie is a true family-oriented dog, eager to play outdoors and herd children around, but when it's time to snuggle indoors by the fire, he's a gentle, calm pillow, content with his family all around him.
+A sharp, alert attitude means he's always looking out for his people, and his barks let you know something's going on.
+But he's also friendly and welcoming to anyone popping by, especially if you encouraged socialization skills early in life.

 If you really want to do something special with your Sammie, consider training him to be a therapy dog.
 His gentle demeanor makes him a welcome visitor at participating care centers, and he'll relish the extra pats and hugs offered by residents.